Oskube/chip-8/README.md

 # Chip-8 emulator
 Chip-8 emulator with own assembler and disassembler.
 GUI for this emulator is implemented with [raylib](https://github.com/raysan5/raylib).

-Raylib version 4.0.0 should work.
+Assembler supports labels and simple variable constants.
+See [chip8_res](chip8_res/) directory for examples.

 ## Building project
 ### Dependecies
 At the moment of writing, raylib which is used in for GUI implementation is unavailable from (official) Ubuntu package repositories.
 See guides in [raylib wiki](https://github.com/raysan5/raylib/wiki) to install it on your system.
+Raylib version 4.0.0 should work.

 ### Compiling
 Run ```make``` to compile this project.